Rajkumar-24/Data_Job_market_EDA_python_project/README.md

 ![Most_Optimal_Skills_for_Data_Analysts_in_the_India](https://github.com/user-attachments/assets/45b01a4e-c0df-4c77-a481-001ccd40f917)

-*A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in the US.*
+*A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in the India*

 #### Insights: